glkada/Selenium-Pytest/README.md

 This project is a demonstration of an automation testing framework using **Selenium** for browser automation, **Behavior-Driven Development (BDD)** for clear, human-readable tests, and **Python** for scripting.
 It was built from scratch and showcases best practices such as the Page Object Model (POM) for maintainability.
 I have used PyTest's in house reporter to generate reports.

+## Description
+This repository contains an end-to-end automation framework that demonstrates a complete workflow for user and ticket management.
+The framework:
+1. **Creates a new user** – Registers a user in the system.
+2. **Logs in as that user** – Validates authentication by logging into the application using the newly created credentials and verifes if the login was successful.
+3. **Creates a support ticket** – Opens a ticket (e.g., a helpdesk or issue-tracking ticket) as the authenticated user.
+4. **Verifies ticket creation** – Confirms the ticket was successfully added to the system.

 ## Project Structure
 The project is organized as follows:
 - `features`: Contains the `.feature` files written in Gherkin.